IrinaFileva/Fun-Chat/typescript-essentials/typescript-essentials.md

 ### 5. Declare and Instantiate Classes in TypeScript 📌

 **Key learnings:**

+TypeScript classes are another way to define the form of an object in addition to describing object types using interfaces and functions.

+In TypeScript, you can control the visibility of class members by adding one of the keywords before the element name:
++ public - public element,
++ private - the element cannot be accessed from the outside,
++ protected - acts in the same way as the private modifier, except that elements declared as protected are also available in derived classes

+In addition, properties can be labeled as readonly using the readonly modifier

+There is another type of property called static property.
+Static properties and methods are common to all instances of a class.

+Classes can be extended with the help of inheritance.<br>
+By extending a class, new classes can be created that use existing code from the inherited class and build upon it.

+Also, methods in a class can be overridden.<br>That is, if you create a function in a subclass with the same name as a function in the base class, the new function will have different functionality.

+You can use an interface to precisely define the form of an instance of a class.<br> Class declarations can have a reference in their proposal to one or more interfaces.

 **Skills learned:**

++ Creating a class instance
++ Applying class access modifiers
++ Extending a class using inheritance
++ Declaring an interface to precisely define the form of a class

 **How to use them:**

+With this module, I learned how to create classes with different access modifiers, how to extend classes with inheritance,<br> and how to use an interface to more precisely define the form of an instance of a class.<br>
+In the future, I will use this information to create classes in TypeScript

 ### 6. Generics in TypeScript 📌